-The Ruth Gorse Academy is an integral part of The GORSE Academies Trust, and as such benefits from its strong relationship with The Morley and Farnley Academies, both of which are OFSTED Outstanding academies.
-The assessment policies used at TRGA are those used at our partner schools, and as such we are confident that we will reap the benefits of their experience in the area of student assessment and tracking.
+The Ruth Gorse Academy is an integral part of The GORSE Academies Trust, and as such benefits from its strong relationship with The Morley Academy and The Farnley Academy, both of which are OFSTED Outstanding.
+The assessment policies used at The Ruth Gorse Academy are those used at our partner schools, and as such we are confident that we will reap the benefits of their experience in the area of student assessment and tracking.

 Target-setting is the starting point for our assessment protocols.
 We take KS2 data and use it to set challenging and aspirational targets for our students in all years.
 This system is used by all the academies in the Trust and has been refined over a decade of sustained improvement at our partner academies.
 This matches our ethos of excellence and striving for the very best from our students.

 At the start of the academic year, students are set two targets.
-A minimum expected grade (MEG) and an achievable target grade (ATG).
-The minimum expected grade (MEG) is the minimum grade a student is expected to achieve by the end of this academic year.
-Whereas the achievable target grade (ATG) is the aspirational target the student is set to motivate them to achieving beyond the minimum expectation.
-This is set for every student by the Assistant Principal using the national GCSE data set for 2017.
-These grades are reviewed at the start of each academic year based on the progress made in the previous year.
+A Minimum Expected Grade (MEG) and an Achievable Target Grade (ATG).
+The MEG is the grade a student is should achieve by the end of the academic year to ensure they are on the right track to achieve well by the end of Year 11, whereas the ATG is the aspirational target the student is set to motivate them further.
+This is set for every student by the Senior Assistant Principal using the national dataset of GCSE results provided by the Fischer Family Trust (FFT).
+Targets grades are reviewed at the start of each academic year taking into account the progress made by students in the previous year.

-Assessment is more formally conducted using iterative tests and mock exams that have been centrally produced within the Trust by the partnership work of key middle leaders.
-These exams are standardised during Assessment Rubric Meetings, in order to set grade boundaries and ensure that alignment of teaching schemes has taken place.
-Following examinations, samples are moderated by Curriculum Teams from across the Trust in order to ensure the quality of marking and accuracy of assessment.
-This allows the Central Assessment Team to compare both attainment and progress of the students in all schools, and identify areas for improvement and where support is required with certain students or groups of students.
-By using this rigorous assessment process, we can guarantee that the work of students of The Ruth Gorse Academy is in line with that of the students from our Outstanding and World Class partner academies at Morley and Farnley.
+Iterative Tests and mock examinations have been centrally produced within the Trust by the partnership work of key middle leaders.
+These exams are standardised during partnership meetings, in order to set grade boundaries and ensure that mark schemes are used consistently.
+Following examinations, samples are moderated by curriculum teams from across the Trust in order to ensure the quality of marking and accuracy of assessment.
+This allows attainment and progress of the students to be compared across all secondary academies, and areas for improvement or where support is required to be identified.
+By using this rigorous assessment process, we can guarantee that the work of students of The Ruth Gorse Academy is in line with that of other students across the city.

-- This will affect all students in Year 7-11
+- This will affect all students in Years 7 to 11.

 Each grade is divided into three subgrades – for example, 5+, 5 and 5-.